apex/up/docs/04-configuration.md

 Lambda `memory` also scales the CPU, if your app is slow, or for cases such as larger Node applications with many `require()`s you may need to increase this value.
 View the [Lambda Pricing](https://aws.amazon.com/lambda/pricing/) page for more information regarding the `memory` setting.

-Changes to Lambda configuration do not require a `up stack apply`, just deploy and these changes are picked up!
+Note: Changes to Lambda configuration do not require a `up stack apply`, just deploy and these changes are picked up!

 ## Hook Scripts